 Breastfeeding can inhibit ovulation and is in itself a 94% effective protection the first 6 months after birth if you breastfeed exclusively and haven't gotten your first period yet.
 As soon as your period has returned, the protection provided by the breastfeeding is gone.
 Also, it's good to keep in mind that ovulation may still occur during the first six months too, this is why a pregnancy is possible if you have unprotected intercourse during this time

-We recommend that you start measuring roughly 5 months after giving birth while breastfeeding full time, and 1-2 months after giving birth if you do not breastfeed.
+We recommend that you start measuring roughly 5 months after giving birth while breastfeeding exclusively, and 1-2 months after giving birth if you do not breastfeed.
 You can, of course, choose to start measuring after the return of your first period instead.

 Until the first ovulation, we will show you red (for Prevent) or pink (for Plan) days as our algorithm requires a higher level than 94% before giving green days.
 This could mean a couple of months depending on your own body.
 If you start measuring while breastfeeding, you will see your first ovulation and will know when to expect your first period.

 The first cycles after a pregnancy may be irregular, so just keep measuring while your body is working to get back to regular.

 We recommend that you measure your temperature after the longest stretch of sleep you get during the night, regardless of when you wake up, and that you measure instantly upon waking up - which means before tending to your baby.
 Try to find a routine for your measuring that works for you and your family, and measure before moving around in bed.